aufbakanleitung/Chessbot-slack/README.md

 # Chessbot-slack
-Chessbot running in Python on Bluemix
+Slackbot that keeps score of CIC-Groningen Chessgames.
+Written in Python running on Bluemix.

 TODO: 1.
 Make integration layer agnostic of database type